 Figure 1 presents an attribute hierarchy developed to guide a detailed analysis of what the City of New York could do to deal with its heroin problem, circa 1974.
 By developing this hierarchy of attributes associated with the use of heroin, that were socially valued by individual change makers inside and outside of government, one essentially set out the dimensions of value in which the heroin problem could be seen and improvement assessed

-Once one had these different dimensions of value named and conceptualized, it became possible to go beyond the concepts of value, and think about how one might illustrate them with concrete examples and illustrations, or with particular statistics.
-(Remember: behind every statistic is a story; and each story can become a statistic) It wasn’t too hard to think about how to illustrate or measure the crimes committed by heroin users, but one had to make a crucial distinction between property and violent crimes committed by heroin users, and crimes associated with the possession, use, and distribution of heroin, since the drug crimes were the results of a policy instrument that was being deployed to reduce heroin use and prevent the other kinds of crime, but could, conceivably, be increasing the amount of property and violent crimes being committed by users.
+Once one had these different dimensions of value named and conceptualized, it became possible to go beyond the concepts of value, and think about how one might illustrate them with concrete examples and illustrations, or with particular statistics (remember: behind every statistic is a story; and each story can become a statistic).
+After this step, it wasn’t too hard to think about how to illustrate or measure the crimes committed by heroin users.
+But one had to make a crucial distinction between property and violent crimes committed by heroin users, and crimes associated with the possession, use, and distribution of heroin, since the drug crimes were the result of a policy instrument that was being deployed to reduce heroin use and prevent the other kinds of crime.

 It was a bit harder to think about what one meant by the dignity and autonomy of users as an important dimension of value.
 The illustrations weren’t too difficult.
 It was easy to present images of heroin users in a stupor unable to care for themselves, or so desperate to obtain drugs that they would sacrifice important relationships and chances for their future.
 But measurements of the particular kind of misery the users experienced were a bit harder to come by.